shafanaS/jenkins-pipeline-artifacts/README.md

     *   DBUsername - Database username.
     *   DBPassword - Database password.
     *   JDKVersion - Java version.
+    *   Product - Product for which the pipeline is created
+            -   EI
+            -   IS
+    *   DeploymentPattern - Deployment pattern of the product.
+Given values
+            -   ei_integrator
+            -   is
     *   GITREPOARTIFACTS - Git URL of the artifact repository.
 The artifacts in this repository will be deployed from the pipeline.(Sample atrifact repo - https://github.com/wso2-incubator/cicd-test-artifacts.git)
     *   GITREPOCF - Git URL of the repository that contains the CFN scripts for staging and production (https://github.com/wso2-incubator/cicd-deployment-scripts.git).
     *   GITREPOPUPPET - Git URL of the repository that contains the puppet scripts (https://github.com/wso2-incubator/cicd-configurations.git).